-- will have gained a sound knowledge of the biology, physiology and natural history of marine organisms and their relevance to the functional ecology and biodiversity of marine ecosystems - should have knowledge of the experimental study of a range of marine organisms and biological processes and disciplines - will be able to locate and review literature using both library based and electronic information retrieval systems. - will have developed a variety of practical and field skills appropriate for a marine zoologist, - will be in a position to plan and carry out an independent scientific investigation using either field or laboratory techniques, - should be capable of independent study including the ability to present a review of their own work or that of others in relation to published sources of literature.
+- will have gained a sound knowledge of the biology of marine organisms, and relevant physical and chemical processes in the marine environment, - should have knowledge of the experimental study of a range of marine science disciplines - will be able to locate and review literature using both library based and electronic information retrieval systems. - will have developed a variety of practical and field skills appropriate tor a marine scientist. - will be in a position to plan and carry out an independent scientific investigation using either field or laboratory techniques, - should be capable of independent study including the ability to present a review of their own work or that of others in relation to published sources of literature.